EmmS21/Prompts/MarketingAgentLearning.md

 Consider the set of instructions as lines of thinking to consider when acting.

 # Instructions
 1. Using the business context: {business_context}, with an understanding of the business's user personas {user_personas} and based on keywords that have previously been selected {keywords} and ad_text (headlines: {headlines}, descriptions: {descriptions} that better speaks to the business's target audience.
-Use this information to generate a new set of keywords and ad_text
+Use this information to generate a new set of keywords and ad_text.
+The keywords generated need to be contextually relevant to this particular business.
+The pre-existing keywords should give you an indicator of keywords the owner of the business approved previously.
+This should be used as a guideline of keywords to generate.
-2. Use the generate_keyword_ideas tool to filter out keywords that have low search volume
+2. Use the generate_keyword_ideas tool to filter out keywords that have low search volume.
+This means you must run every keyword through this tool, this will return both the search volume and competitiveness of each keyword.
+We only want to retain keywords that; when used by a searcher could be seen as a proxy indicating strong intent to interact with the business/the problem it solves and keywords that have high search volume and low competitiveness.
+3. Generate a list of negative keywords - this should be keywords that are not at all relevant to this business.
+THe idea is to avoid capturing searches that are not relevant to the business and do not indicate strong intent to interact with the business.

 # Best Practices for Google Ads
 ## Headline: